Tcoursecareers23/azure-network-protocols/README.md

 </p>

 <h1>Network Security Groups (NSGs) and Inspecting Traffic Between Azure Virtual Machines</h1>
-In this section,this is where various network traffic to and from Azure Virtual Machines with Wireshark as well as experiment with Network Security Groups. <br />
+In this section,this is where various network traffic runs to and from Azure Virtual Machines with Wireshark as well as experimenting with Network Security Groups. <br />